nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biodegradable:** Pertaining to the property of breaking down into harmless products within the body.

-### Expanded Definition and Usage\nBiodegradable micelles are a significant advancement in nanomedicine, offering efficient and safe methods for drug delivery.
+### Expanded Definition and Usage:
+Biodegradable micelles are a significant advancement in nanomedicine, offering efficient and safe methods for drug delivery.
 Their ability to encapsulate a wide range of therapeutic agents, including poorly soluble drugs and RNA-based therapies, and release them in a controlled manner is crucial for treating various diseases, particularly cancers, chronic inflammatory conditions, and genetic disorders.
 The biodegradability feature ensures that the micelles do not accumulate in the body, reducing potential side effects and improving the overall safety profile of the treatment.